devilbox/docker-nginx-stable/README.md

 </table>

 ## 🖧 Exposed Ports

-When you plan on using `443` you should enable automated SSL certificate generation.
+When you plan on using `443` you must enable SSL via environment variables, otherwise nothing will be listening on that port.

 | Docker | Description |
 |--------|-------------|